Cekindo Business International is now InCorp Indonesia. Learn more.

-The use of the Indonesian language in a memorandum, agreement, or contract involving an Indonesian party is a legal requirement in Indonesia.
+Using the Indonesian language in a memorandum, agreement, or contract involving an Indonesian party is a legal requirement in Indonesia.
 Regardless of the contract’s controlling legislation, this condition applies.
-If a non-Indonesian party is involved, the contract must be written in the foreign party’s native language or English.
+If a non-Indonesian party is concerned, the agreement must be written in the foreign party’s native language or English.

 In general, the Presidential Regulation No. 63 of 2019 states that if the Indonesian and non-Indonesian versions of a contract conflict in interpretation, the parties may agree on the contract’s controlling language.
 The Construction Law, on the other hand, clearly says that contracts involving foreign parties must be written in both English and Indonesian, with Indonesian being the dominant language in the event of a dispute.

-Contracting parties should also be aware that Indonesian law mandates the use of the Indonesian Rupiah (IDR) in all commercial transactions conducted in the country.
+Contracting parties should also be aware that Indonesian law mandates using the Indonesian Rupiah (IDR) in all commercial transactions conducted in the country.

 Unless a contractual party meets one of the following exceptions, noncompliance with this legislation will result in a year in prison, a fine of IDR 200 million, or both:

-Having company registration professionals, like Cekindo, by your side can save you a great deal of time as well as provide you with a hassle-free experience.
-Cekindo provides a wide spectrum of ancillary services, like legal consultancy, market research, and due diligence to help you stay on top of legal compliances.
-Moreover, Cekindo can help you while entering into a partnership with our legal agreement services.
+Having company registration professionals, like InCorp Indonesia (formerly Cekindo), by your side can save you much time and provide you with a hassle-free experience.
+In addition, InCorp Indonesia delivers a broad spectrum of ancillary services, like legal consultancy, market research, and due diligence, to help you stay on top of legal compliances.
+Moreover, Cekindo can help you while partnering with our legal agreement services.